MakC-Ukr/Solutions-starknet-messaging-bridge/README.md

 # StarkNet messaging bridge solutions

 These are the solutions to Starknet messaging bridge.
-Exercise 2 still remains unsolved.

 ### Exercises & Contract addresses